{{ item.label }}: {{ item.title }}

 This conference will enable you to:

-• Work effectively to improve attendance for children with mental health barriers to attendance
+• Develop practical strategies to improve attendance for learners with SEND and those facing mental health barriers

 Speakers include: